 - Specify the flash address to 0x00000

-Connect your card using the FTDI module and then put your ESP8266 in bootload mode like this:
+Connect your board using the FTDI module and then put your ESP8266 in bootload mode like this:

 - Press and hold the GPIO0 button.
 The LED lights up at full power